 Again, without a trust you lose a lot of control about who-gets-what (and when) upon your death.
 A trust allows you to control everything for decades, assuming it does not conflict with the law.
 For example, instead of letting an 8-year-old inherit a rental property or investment account outright, you can include age-based milestones and other provisions to help ensure the assets aren’t squandered.

-To take advantage of estate tax planning opportunities
+Taking advantage of estate tax planning opportunities with trusts

-The federal estate tax exemption in 2020 is $23.16M and portable between spouses.
+The federal estate tax exemption for married couples in 2020 is $23.16M, increasing to $23.4M in 2021 and portable between spouses.
 Some states, like Massachusetts, have their own estate tax and a much smaller exemption amount.
 The Massachusetts estate tax exemption is currently $1M and unlike the federal exemption, the amount isn’t portable.
 Using a credit shelter trust or marital trust after the first spouse dies helps preserve the exemption.

 In this example, assets up to the exemption amount ($1M in this example for Massachusetts) would flow from a decedent’s living trust to a credit shelter trust and the remaining assets (if any) would flow to other trusts (a QTIP trust, family trust, etc.).
-If the surviving spouse died later in the year, the credit shelter trust would generally not be included in the taxable estate, which can reduce or eliminate estate tax at the state level altogether, provided the remaining gross estate is $1M or less.
+If the surviving spouse dies later in the year, the credit shelter trust would generally bypass the taxable estate.
+This can reduce or eliminate estate tax at the state level altogether, if the remaining gross estate is $1M or less.

 What types of assets can you put in a living trust?

-Different types of assets can be put into trust during your life, though some will be subject to state laws:
+Different types of assets can be put into trust during your life, though some are subject to state laws:

 - A home, vacation home, or rental property (read more about the pros and cons of putting a house in a trust)